Research

 - Combination of physics-based and data-driven modeling approaches to increase the efficiency and accuracy of simulation and analysis methods

-- Comprehensive modeling and optimization of complex energy and transportation systems using multidisciplinary simulation methods with a focus on the integration of renewable energy sources
+- Comprehensive modeling and optimization of complex energy and transportation systems using multidisciplinary simulation and analysis methods with a focus on the integration of renewable energy sources

 - Provision of tailor-made simulation tools to automate and accelerate the development process as well es ensure the transferability of results

 The provision of scientifically sound fundamentals as well as the reliable simulation of highly complex processes are nowadays key for successful technological developments, especially with regard to the transformation to renewable fuels.
 To this end, detailed models and methods for the simulation of all subsystems as well as their interaction within the overall system are being elaborated.
-Relevant physical phenomena are investigated and supported by in-depth fundamental experiments; stochastic processes are modeled by data-driven approaches.
-The knowledge gained from the comprehensive fundamental research is incorporated into the LEC simulation methodology.
-In line with the strategy of increasing the overall share of simulation tasks in the development processes, the focus of the area Simulation-based Development is on establishing a simulation environment that enables reliable virtual development of all processes relevant to large engine applications.
+Relevant physical phenomena are investigated and supported by in-depth experimental work; stochastic processes are modeled by data-driven approaches.
+The data obtained through the increased integration of sensor technology in large engines is used with modern data-driven methods to enable targeted condition monitoring, condition-based maintenance and control of components, engines or complete systems.
+The knowledge gained from the comprehensive method development is incorporated into the LEC analysis and simulation methodology.
+In line with the strategy of increasing the overall share of simulation tasks in the development processes, the focus of the area Simulation-based Development is on establishing a simulation environment that enables reliable analysis and virtual development of all processes relevant to large engine applications.

 Area Manager: Dr. Gerhard Pirker